Omnistac/zedux/README.md

 Treating the store as the basic application building block opens the door for embedded applications.
 The Zedux store is an autonomous unit that can simultaneously handle a sub-module's internal workings and present a standardized api to consumers.

-The ability to create stores whose lifecycle parallels the lifecycle of a component while still maintaining time-traversable state and replayable actions is an exciting new possibility that Zedux has blown wide open.
+Additionally, the ability to create stores whose lifecycle parallels the lifecycle of a component while still maintaining time-traversable state and replayable actions is an exciting new possibility that Zedux has blown wide open.

 See: